Skip to main content

 The “137 New Verses” Mystery: Is Your Bible Changing?

 If you’ve been online lately, you might have seen some pretty startling headlines.
-Maybe you heard a scholar or a YouTuber talking about “137 new additions” to the New Testament found in an ancient book called Codex H.
+Maybe you heard a scholar or a YouTuber talking about “137 new additions” to the New Testament found in an ancient book called Codex H. But here is the first point of confusion.
+T

 The way this has been explained is, frankly, clear as mud.
 So, let’s wash the mud off and look at the "no-nonsense" reality of what was actually found.